2023 Best Journalism Schools in Colorado

 Top Colorado Schools in Journalism

-Our analysis found University of Colorado Boulder to be the best school for journalism students who want to pursue a degree in Colorado.
-CU - Boulder is a very large public school located in the city of Boulder.
+Our 2023 rankings named University of Colorado Boulder the best school in Colorado for journalism students.
+CU - Boulder is a fairly large public school located in the city of Boulder.

 The average amount in student loans that journalism majors at CU - Boulder take out is $14,000.

-The excellent programs at Colorado State University - Fort Collins helped the school earn the #2 place on this year’s ranking of the best journalism schools in Colorado.
-Located in the city of Fort Collins, Colorado State is a public school with a fairly large student population.
+Out of the 5 schools in Colorado that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 2 spot on the list.
+Located in the city of Fort Collins, Colorado State is a public college with a fairly large student population.

 Journalism majors at Colorado State take out an average of $23,250 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $468, assuming that the borrower is on a 10-year repayment plan.